developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/getdatawedgestatus/index.md

 ### Return Values
-Returns a Bundle with the status (enabled/disabled) of DataWedge.
+Returns a Bundle with the status ("enabled" or "disabled") of DataWedge.

 **EXTRA NAME**: "com.symbol.datawedge.api.GET_DATAWEDGE_STATUS_RESULT"